 Every kid wants to be a superhero someday.
 Brian Lora was able to do it.

 “It’s corny, but I was always interested in software because that is a superpower,” he said.
-“Understanding software, I can create anything that that comes to my mind.
+“Understanding software, I can create anything that comes to my mind.
 That’s the closest thing to being an actual superhero.”

 With that goal in mind, Brian decided to put on his cape and enroll in the Columbia University Coding Boot Camp—a move that changed his life for the better.